 When you receive the first draft, you could download it or review it further.

 On any Penji plan, you have unlimited revisions.
 This way, you could get a design that you’ll love.
 Plus, unlimited revisions are integrated into your Penji plan.
 We don’t charge you extra for revisions AT ALL.

 Make sure to use the revision feature, so your designer knows how to enhance the design.
 This reduces delays and unclear instructions on revising the design.

 If you love the design that you receive, download it in a snap.
 You won’t have to access it anywhere else.
 After all, the Penji platform is the all-in-one solution for your design needs.

-Plus, we store your files on a cloud too.
-This way, if you need those designs, you can access them anytime, anywhere, and download it again.
+Plus, we store your files on the cloud, too.
+This way, if you need those designs, you can access them anytime, anywhere, and download them again.